Table of Contents

 Deceitfulness of Riches

-King Solomon continued in his rebellion as he disregarded the last warning for the king.
+King Solomon continued in his rebellion as he disregarded the last warning for kings.
 This was to abstain from gathering gold and silver for himself.
 Instead, Solomon declares, “I gathered me also silver and gold, and the peculiar treasure of kings and of the provinces…” (Ecclesiastes 2:8).

 The fate of Solomon

-As a result of Solomon’s disobedience, God pronounced a sentence on Solomon:
+As a result of Solomon’s disobedience, God pronounced a judgement on him:

 “Wherefore the Lord said unto Solomon, Forasmuch as this is done of thee, and thou hast not kept my covenant and my statutes, which I have commanded thee, I will surely rend the kingdom from thee, and will give it to thy servant” (1 Kings 11:11).